Undergraduate Degree Offered:

 Length of Program:

 The program is 21 months in length, starting in August, and ending in May.
 The didactic component is composed of approximately 94 semester hours and complies with the American Society of Radiologic Technologists curriculum.
-There are optional courses available to the student in specialized areas of interest.

-The Radiography Program consists of lecture, demonstrations, laboratory, and supervised clinical experiences using a multitude of educational delivery methods such as face-to-face, synchronous with live video stream, hybrid, and asynchronous formats.
+The Radiography program consists of lecture, demonstrations, laboratory, and supervised clinical experiences using a multitude of educational delivery methods such as face-to-face, synchronous with live video stream, hybrid, and asynchronous formats.
 See our program curriculum for more details.
 The students gain clinical experience by rotating through one or more of the following facilities:

 - Nebraska Medicine